Maradona undergoes gastric bypass, recovering well - doctors

 | MARACAIBO, Venezuela

-MARACAIBO, Venezuela Argentine football great Diego Maradona underwent a gastric bypass in the western Venezuelan city of Maracaibo over the weekend and is recovering well, doctors said on Sunday.
+MARACAIBO, Venezuela Nov 15 Argentine soccer great Diego Maradona underwent a gastric bypass in the western Venezuelan city of Maracaibo over the weekend and is recovering well, doctors said on Sunday.

-The 55-year-old former World Cup winner went through a similar operation around a decade ago and has battled ill health since his football heyday in the 1980s.
+The 55-year-old former World Cup winner went through a similar operation around a decade ago and has battled ill health since his soccer heyday in the 1980s.

 "He is walking and in good spirits," said Carlos Felipe Chaux, one of the surgeons who treated him, told reporters at a Maracaibo hotel.